 Technically, the process of moisture transference is known as Moisture Vapor Transmission Rate, but we will not get into the details of it.
-Honestly, the word breathable isn’t supposed to be technical – the meaning is obvious: airy, floaty and light.
+Honestly, the word breathable isn’t supposed to be technical – the meaning is obvious: airy, floaty, and light.
 Therefore, if any fabric is breathable, it has all of these qualities.

 Of course, once the fabric is decided, the cut and silhouettes have a big role to play in establishing the coolness of the garment.
-For instance, if you wear any body-hugging garment in summers, you’re bound to feel hot and uncomfortable because of the heat trapped in the body.
+For instance, if you wear any body-hugging garment in summer, you’re bound to feel hot and uncomfortable because of the heat trapped in the body.
 You need to give room to let the garment breathe, and for that, it’s best to opt for garments with loose fittings.

 But then there’s one problem with fabrics with natural fibers; they conduct osmosis by absorbing the sweat instead of transferring or diffusing it.
 So they can’t always be the right choice – even in the summers.
-We’ll be discussing which summer fabrics work the best for you in different settings later in this article.
+We’ll discuss which summer fabrics work the best for you in different settings later in this article.

 How to Choose the Most Breathable Fabrics?